apache/mesos/docs/attributes-resources.md

       ...
     ]

-As a list of key:value pairs:
+As a list of key-value pairs:

     resources : resource ( ";" resource )*